ItsBruno/Java/BrojacSati/README.md

-A program that gives you information about your workhours Requires workhours data in a certain format
+A program that gives you information about your workhours Requires data about workhours in a certain format